 If after reading this, you still have questions, click here to schedule a WordPress Consultation with me today!

-Some companies that I mention on this site are my marketing and training partners.
+Disclosure: Some companies that I mention are my marketing and training partners.
 I am an affiliate of others.
-A few of the links above may be affiliate links for which I may be paid a commission if you use them.
-I only recommend products and/or services from companies I trust, tools I’ve used, or services/products that are highly recommended — and I feel it may be of value to you and beneficial to your marketing efforts.
+I get commissions for purchases made through affiliate links on this page.
+I only recommend products and services from companies I trust, tools I’ve used, and those that I highly recommend and feel may be of value to you and beneficial to your marketing efforts.

 Author: Romona Foster